 An excavated pool (or larger in-stream pit) acts as a local base level, and can cause upstream and downstream incision as the channel re-establishes its gradient.
 Incision is a negative effect of trenching that may result in increased bank erosion and loss of habitat.
 In-channel excavation of pools would take place in summer after June 15 – after the need for spawning habitat has passed.
-Subsequent winter flows may re-fill the pool before it can be used by fish in the following season.
+Subsequent winter flows may refill the pool before it can be used by fish in the following season.